AeonDigital/Shell-MSE-Main-Module/src/mse/prepare/interface/message/attachments/man/en-us.md

 # Synopsis

-Prepares an associative array by filling in the keys required to execute a `mse_file_read` command.
+Prepares an associative array by filling in the keys required for execution of a command **mse_inter_showMessage**.